 College cost - Gabbard, Sanders and Warren feel college should be free.
 Sanders wants college expenses to be funded by federal and state governments, while Warren said a special “ultra-millionaire” tax would cover the cost of four years of tuition.

-Defense budget - Gabbard, Klobuchar, Sanders and Warren are in favor of cutting the budget for defense.
-On the other side, Biden and Buttigieg want to increase defense spending.
+Defense budget - Gabbard, Sanders and Warren are in favor of cutting the budget for defense.
+On the other side, Biden wants to increase defense spending.

 After George W. Bush and Donald Trump won elections without winning the popular vote, some are calling for the Electoral College to be eliminated.

-Sanders, Warren, Buttigieg and Klobuchar are all in favor of eliminating the Electoral College.
+Sanders and Warren are in favor of eliminating the Electoral College.

 Gabbard disagrees and feel the Electoral College should not be eliminated.

 Biden is among the remaining candidates who hasn’t offered a stance.